nashville-software-school/server-side-dotnet-curriculum/book-5-mvc/chapters/Controllers.md

 ## Controller

-We can use the dotnet-aspnet-codegenerator to scaffold us the skeleton of a controller.
+We can use the dotnet-aspnet-codegenerator to scaffold the skeleton of a controller.
 Give it the name `WalkersController`

 1.
     ```